 Risk is inherent in the Group's activities, but it is managed through a process of ongoing identification, measurement, mitigation and monitoring and by subjecting risk to limits and other controls.
+As Tamweel is a critical component of its parent's home finance department, overall risk management activities are carried out at parent level through its own corporate governance and risk management structure.
 This process of risk management is critical to Group's continuing profitability and sustainability.
 The Group is exposed to credit risk, liquidity risk and market risk, the latter being subdivided into trading and non-trading risks.
 It is also subject to operational risks.